 By doing so, you can restrict these sellers from operating outside the approved network, ensuring they only sell directly to end consumers, and providing a more secure and manageable distribution channel.

 Technology plays an important role in protecting your brand from unauthorized selling and harming products.
-Equipped with the proper tool, you will be able to know where exactly your products are being sold and alerted if there is some violation of your brand guidelines.
+Equipped with the proper tool, you will be able to know where exactly your products are being sold and be alerted if there is a violation of your brand guidelines.

 Automated tracking systems enable you to detect suspicious activity, such as pricing discrepancies or unauthorized listings, and take action before these issues escalate.
 We offer a multi-channel ecommerce solution that is invaluable for streamlining your distribution and monitoring sellers across multiple platforms.